Gercoli/HTMLTags/readme.md

 // Add the child INSIDE of the parent:
 $parent->appendContent($child);

-// NOTE1:   At this point, the child is now inserted inside of the parent tag, and since the parent
+//NOTE1:    At this point, the child is now inserted inside of the parent tag, and since the
-//          tag now has content inside of it, it also knows that it will need a closing tag.
+//          parent tag now has content inside of it, it also knows that it will need a closing
-//          Using appendContent() automatically sets "closure" (closing tag) to true.
+//          tag. ***Using appendContent() automatically sets "closure" (closing tag) to true.***

-// NOTE2:   As of right now, the appendContent() method accepts strings and other HTMLTag objects.
+// NOTE2:   As of right now, the appendContent() method accepts strings and other HTMLTag
-//          You can nest as many tags inside as you want, tags inside of tags inside of more tags
+//          objects.
+You can nest as many tags inside as you want, tags inside of tags
-//          etc.
+//          inside of more tags etc.

-// Just using echo on the HTMLTag will force it to evaluate all of it's properties and present it
+// Just using echo on the HTMLTag will force it to evaluate all of it's properties and present
-// as normal HTML.
-This is done on the spot and is not pre-compiled, meaning if you change a child
+// it as normal HTML.
+This is done on the spot and is not pre-compiled, meaning if you change a
-// object at any time, the changes will immediately be reflected when you use echo next. echo $parent;
+// child object at any time, the changes will immediately be reflected when you use echo next. echo $parent;

 // Resulting output: